-While Honduras isn’t famed for its cuisine, there are some very tasty local dishes that are worth trying, and a noticeable difference in regional varieties.
-There is a decent variety of restaurants and bars in Tegucigalpa, San Pedro Sula and the main cities, and fast food plays an increasingly big role.
+While Honduras isn’t famed for its cuisine, there are some very tasty local dishes that are worth trying, including distinct regional varieties.
+There is a decent choice of restaurants and bars in Tegucigalpa, San Pedro Sula and other cities, where fast food plays an increasingly big role.

-• Plato tipico (roasted beef served with plantain chips, pickled cabbage, beans, sour cream and tortillas).
-Translates as ‘typical dish’ and is found in any eatery in the country.
+Plato típico: A mixed platter of steak, plantain chips, pickled cabbage, beans, rice sour cream and tortillas; translates as ‘typical dish’ and variations using all or some of these ingredients are found in any eatery in the country.

-• Baleadas (flour tortilla filled with refried beans, a hard, crumbly cheese, sour cream and often pickled onions.
-Avocados, scrambled eggs or meat can be added).
+Baleadas: Flour tortillas filled with refried beans, a hard, crumbly cheese, sour cream and often pickled onions.
+Avocados, scrambled eggs or meat can be added.
 These are a common staple of the country.

-• Sopa de caracol (conch soup) – a soup made with coconut milk, conch (or crab or fish), cassava, green plantains and coriander.
+Sopa de caracol: Conch soup, made with coconut milk, conch (or crab or fish), cassava, green plantains and coriander.

 Service is included in most restaurant bills.
 In hotels, cafes and restaurants, 10% of the bill is customary where service is not included.